CMU-17-214/f2023/assignments/hw3.md

-## Appendix 3: Setting up your Java Project
+## Appendix 3: Setting up your project

-You can generate the default setup for a Maven project from the command line with `mvn archetype:generate` and use `maven-archetype-quickstart` as the template.
+For Java, you can generate the default setup for a Maven project from the command line with `mvn archetype:generate` and use `maven-archetype-quickstart` as the template.
 This will set up an initial `pom.xml` file and some example directories.

 We recommend to set up the Checkstyle plugin.
 You can look at the `pom.xml` file from homework 1 for how to do this (`maven-checkstyle-plugin`) and can also copy the checkstyle configuration in `checkstyle.xml`.